Sword-of-Stars/Castle-Darkheart/README.md

 pip install -r requirements.txt
 ```

-Then run the following command from the base directory:
+To play the game, run the following command from the base directory:
 ```shell
 python RPG_Base/main.py
 ```